DeanLeong/git-group-lab/README.md

 3. Now that you have a remote `dev` branch let's go ahead and set it as the **default** branch of our repository.

-4. Your default branch is named `master`.
+4. Your default branch is named `main`.
 If you have admin rights over a repository on GitHub, you can change the default branch on the repository.
 [Setting the default branch](https://help.github.com/en/github/administering-a-repository/setting-the-default-branch)

 5. In Settings, in the left menu, click Branches.